Transform Workforce Management with Advanced HR Data and Analytics

 HR analytics, also known as people analytics or workforce analytics, refers to the use of data, statistical analysis, and technology to gain insights that drive better decision-making in human resources management.
 It involves collecting, analyzing, and interpreting HR-related data to measure the impact of HR programs, policies, and practices on overall business performance.

-What is HR Data and Analytics Used For?
+How Does HR Data Analytics Work and What is Analytics Used For?

 hr data and analytics